NaveenBantu/vs-code-tips/vscode-shortcuts.md

     win: Ctrl + `
     mac: Cmd + `

+2. Clear the terminal
+>
+    win: Ctrl + k
+    mac: Cmd + k

-2. To open a Folder in VS Code
+3. To open a Folder in VS Code
   > Open the Terminal and type "code <FolderName>"

 3. Switch between tabs